 To keep abreast of the latest international Internet defamation laws news, sign up for the our newsletter.
 Each week we’ll give you the hits runs and errors on all things online defamation-related.

 Dealing with an International online defamation situation?
 Not only will we litigate the case for you, but we also have an online marketing team in place to monitor your online reputation and work to bury the defamatory material in question.

-In attorney speak, trade libel is defined as “the intentional disparagement of a commercial business or product that results in pecuniary loss for the plaintiff.”
-In other words, lying about a product or company on the Internet will probably lead to an online trade libel lawsuit.
+In legalese, trade libel is defined as “the intentional disparagement of a commercial business or product that results in a pecuniary loss for the plaintiff.”
+In other words, lying about a product or company on the is against the law — online or off.

-New media companies are popping up like Starbucks — and the global credit crunch means corporations are working hard to protect the things they can control – especially reputation capital.
+New media companies are spawning like Starbucks — and the global credit crunch means corporations are working hard to protect controllable things — like reputation capital.

-Since the success of most new media companies is directly proportional to the amount of content they generate (the more the better), editing is quickly becoming a lost art — and increasing amounts of illegal, libelous content is finding its way online.
+Since the success of most new media companies is directly proportional to the amount of content they generate (the more, the better), editing is quickly becoming a lost art — and increasing amounts of libelous content is finding its way online.

 With hawk-like fervor, businesses have begun to monitor their online buzz for two main reasons:

 (1) Corporate entities have become obsessive about maintaining positive online reputations;